Explore Switzerland

 Address: Avenue de Chillon 21 Geneva

-One of the best-maintained medieval castles in Europe, the 13th century Château de Chillon is the most visited historical building in Switzerland.
-With its stunning lakeside location near the chic town of Montreux, jutting out into the water and framed by mountains, it is one of the more frequently photographed castles in Europe.
-An important fortress in the Middle Ages, it was strategically positioned to control the narrow passage between mountains and lake protecting the major north-south route.
-It was also the favourite summer residence of the Counts of Savoy.
-Later it served as a state prison.
-Visitors can tour the dungeons where the castle's most famous prisoner was chained for four years, the priest François Bonivard, a supporter of the Reformation.
+One of the best-maintained medieval castles in Europe, the 13th-century Château de Chillon is the most visited historical building in Switzerland.
+With its stunning lakeside location near the chic town of Montreux, jutting out into the water and framed by mountains, it is one of the most photographed castles in Europe.
+An important fortress in the Middle Ages, it was positioned to control the narrow passage between mountains and lake, protecting the major north-south route.
+It was also the favourite summer residence of the Counts of Savoy; while later, it served as a state prison.
+Visitors can tour the dungeons where the castle's most famous prisoner was chained for four years, the priest François Bonivard: a supporter of the Reformation.
 The fortress became famous when Lord Byron wrote about Bonivard's fate in an inspired poem entitled Prisoner of Chillon.
 Besides the dungeons, visitors can wander round the towers and courtyards, discover narrow secret passages, and see the grand knight's halls, frescoed chapel, luxurious bedchambers and rooms containing medieval weapons, furniture and paintings.

 Bern